-Temporary files which are usually preserved across a system reboot, unless /var is a memory-based file system.
+Temporary files which are usually preserved across a system reboot.

 Files are stored in directories.
 A directory may contain no files, or it may contain many hundreds of files.
 A directory can also contain other directories, allowing a hierarchy of directories within one another in order to organize data.